The Law of the Limiting Factor

-Note: You can download a detailed mind map below.
+Note: Registered participants can download a detailed mind map below.

 First up there’s you … the gardener

-And you bring the three most important limiting factors to your food garden.
+And you bring three of the most important limiting factors to your food garden.

 The most important as a limiting factor is your gardening system.
 A system is a proven set of gardening activities that Saves You Stress Time Energy and Money.
 It’s something that continually evolves with your knowledge and experience.
 And it is absolutely critical to your success as a food gardener.

 Then comes your skills, knowledge and experience; and then your resources such as gardening space, time, energy and money.